TALEND CONNECT 2018 : Get inspired by the movers and shakers in the big data world in NYC

 Vendor lock-in occurs when a software project adopts a product technology and becomes completely dependent upon the vendor's implementation.
 When upgrades are done, common symptoms such as software changes and interoperability problems occur, and continuous maintenance is required to keep the system running.
 Sometimes, promised features get delayed or the product varies significantly from the advertised compliance to open standard.

-Typically, the root cause for a few of the issues with vendor lock-in might be caused by not having an effective process for standard compliance or simply not doing a technical analysis before buying the product.
+Typically, the root cause for a few of the issues with vendor lock-in might be caused by not having an effective process for standard compliance, not doing technical analysis before buying the product.
 Therefore, possible solutions to avoid these problems or reduce the impact could be building an “Isolation Layer” between the vendor software & application software with interoperability/consistency in mind.

 Using Talend as a data integration platform can alleviate vendor lock-in problems by cutting down efforts needed to achieve big data distribution and portability between Hortonworks, Cloudera, and MapR.
 Or to allow migration between AWS, Azure and Google Cloud to take benefits from these cloud offerings on cost, features etc.